Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

-- And can be handed down to the next generation, in the case of a titanium cookware set that is handled with care, or a Coleman lantern treated with respect.
+And to be handed down to the next generation, in the case of a titanium cookware set that is handled with care, or a Coleman lantern treated with respect.

 If you're interested, my hiking equipment list, honed by many decades of trial and error, is ready for your perusal right there.

 Have I convinced you that hikers camp, campers hike, and therefore all of them need hiking camping equipment?

-But camping hiking equipment doesn't have universal applicability.
+But now you realize that camping hiking equipment doesn't have universal applicability.